Kauffman Skein Algebras and Quantum Teichm\"uller Spaces via Factorisation Homology: Background

-\begin{defn} A reduction system \(S\) satisfies the \emph{descending chain condition} or is \emph{terminating} if for any expression \(T \in k \langle X \rangle\) any sequence of reductions terminates in a finite number of reductions with an irreducible expression. \end{defn}
+\begin{definition} A reduction system \(S\) satisfies the \emph{descending chain condition} or is \emph{terminating} if for any expression \(T \in k \langle X \rangle\) any sequence of reductions terminates in a finite number of reductions with an irreducible expression. \end{definition}